Andy Griffith: Ron Howard

 Griffith's friendship with child actor Ron Howard began in 1960 when they guest-starred in the episode of Make Room for Daddy that led to the formation of The Andy Griffith Show the same year.
 For eight seasons, they starred together in most of the show's episodes, portraying father and son.

 They guest-starred together in the show's spin-off series Mayberry R.F.D.
 They appeared in an episode during which Griffith's character married his long-time girlfriend, Helen Crump, and in the Gomer Pyle U.S.M.C. episode "Opie Joins the Marines", in which Howard's character, Opie, runs away from home and attempts to enlist in the US Marines.
 They co-starred in the TV special Return to Mayberry (1986), in which the now-adult Opie is about to become a father.
 They later appeared together in CBS reunion specials in 1993 and 2003.
 Griffith also made a comedy cameo on the Saturday Night Live episode of October 9, 1982, hosted by Howard, who was, by then, in the early years of his directing career.

-In October 2008, Griffith and Howard briefly reprised their Mayberry roles in an online video Ron Howard's Call to Action.
-It was posted to comedy video website Funny or Die.
-The video encouraged people to vote and endorsed Democratic candidates Barack Obama and Joe Biden.

 After Griffith's death, Howard stated:

 His love of creating, the joy he took in it whether it was drama or comedy or his music, was inspiring to grow up around.
 The spirit he created on the set of The Andy Griffith Show was joyful and professional all at once.
 It was an amazing environment.
 And I think it was a reflection of the way he felt about having the opportunity to create something that people could enjoy.
 It was always with respect and passion for the opportunity and really what it could offer people in a very unpretentious and earthy way.
 He felt he was always working in service of an audience he really respected and cared about.
 He was a great influence on me.
 His passing is sad.
 But he lived a great rich life.

 In a 2016 interview with Us Magazine, Howard recalled Griffith encouraging his scriptwriting when he was just seven years old, saying "I felt elated."
 Howard recounted: "Andy Griffith said, 'What are you grinnin' at, young'un?'
 I said, 'That's the first idea of mine they've taken.'
 He said, 'It's the first that was any damn good.
 Now let's rehearse!